NCEA/ncea-website/content/contact.md

     email: glendaleport@yahoo.com
 blurb:
     heading: Donations
-    body: "To donate to the NCEA, please contact the treasurer for further details."
+    body: "To donate to the NCEA, please contact the treasurer (contact details above) for further details."
 ---